Presence of prescribed concentration of alcohol in person’s breath or blood

 Some other options to defend for PCA charges of Special-range

 - If more than 2 hours have passed since you drove the vehicle, you can’t be forced by police to take a breath test.
-If tested after 2 hours, the Court may dismiss the reading.
+If tested after 2 hours, the Court

 - A good drink driving lawyer can also argue the “at home rule”, “duress” or “emergency” to defend your drink drive matter.